wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_getrawchangeaddress.md

 ---
-title: zec:getrawchangeaddress \[POST\] {disallowed}
+title: getrawchangeaddress  {disallowed} - Zcash
-description: Returns a new Zcash address, for receiving change.
-This is for use withraw transactions, NOT normal use.
+description: Example code for the getrawchangeaddress  {disallowed} json-rpc method. Сomplete guide on how to use getrawchangeaddress  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters